 Our environments shape us because we tend to respond to our environment by following suit.
 Sociologists have been trying to figure out exactly why humans are likely to so quickly adapt to our surroundings, but regardless of the reasons, we can use our human nature to our own advantage.
-Coffee shops are often designed with two purposes in mind: 1) To serve incredible coffee and snacks and 2) To create an environment that is designed for people to thrive socially and creatively.
-This is why you often see local artists hang their work and why people often have meetings at a coffee shop.
+Coffee shops in Frisco are often designed with two purposes in mind: 1) To serve incredible coffee and snacks and 2) To create an environment that is designed for people to thrive socially and creatively.
+This is why you often see local artists hang their work and why people often have meetings at a coffee shop in Frisco.
 The environment was made for people to create and be productive.
 It also doesn’t hurt that there is an endless supply of caffeine and wifi, allowing you to literally never have to stop when you get on a roll.
 Just like I associate my home with relaxing and comfortability because that is how I designed that environment to be, my routine has shaped my association with coffee shops with working and being productive and creative because that is the designed intention of that environment.

 I love knowing that when I need to be productive, I can easily count on finding a local coffee shop that is designed to help me get my work done.
 I look forward to sipping on a beautifully crafted latte, snacking on an in store baked muffin, and listening to instrumental jazz on my headphones.
 This is how I am most productive, and I just can’t create this same environment at home with ease.
 Try it out!
 I promise you will find yourself going back every time you need to meet that looming deadline.